gisellevonbingen-Minecraft/MoreMekanismProcessing/README.md

 # More Mekanism Processing

-Add mekanism's ore processing to other mod's ores
+## Add mekanism's ore processing to other mod's ores

 It can 1 ore process into up to 5 ingots

+## Fix missing tags

+I don't know if that was intentional, That ores names is same, but some tags missing

 ## Mekanism version 1.16.5-10.0.20.447 ore higher is required